 The myth of the Golem of Prague is one that has been told and retold across the centuries, so I think it would be wrong to try to suggest that it has a single, stable moral.
 But this film version seems to take the strong position that the persecution of minorities is deeply wrong, and also asks the question "What if the force you use to protect yourself is just as dangerous to you as your enemies?"
 These were both deeply political issues in 1920s Germany.
 I'm a little hazy about what happened next, but I assume that the German public came around that whole 'persecution of minorities' thing, and also never looked to rampaging rage-monsters to fix their problems for them.

 Hm.
 According to Wikipedia, that's not what happened.
 Oh, well, never mind.
-It's nearly a century later, and at least we all know not to victimise minorities, or trust that salvation might come from a weird, inarticulate creature with fake looking hair.
+It's nearly a century later, and at least we all know not to victimise minorities, or trust that salvation might come in the form of a weird, inarticulate creature with fake looking hair.

 Excuse me, I need to sob uncontrollably for a while.